 What would you do if you accepted a project and then realised that you weren’t able to complete it?
 Whether this be due to lack or time or not having the required skill set?

-This question checks the VAs honesty and integrity and will give you confidence to know that the VA will hold their hands up and admit they are unable to complete a project rather than do a bad job.
+I think this is one of the best questions to ask a potential VA.
+It checks the VAs honesty and integrity.
+It will give you confidence to know that the VA will hold their hands up and admit they are unable to complete a project rather than do a bad job.

 How quickly will you respond to my emails?

-A VA is working for a number of clients so you should not expect an immediate response, I always aim to get back to my clients within 24 hours.
-This is the very maximum but means that I am not constantly distracted by emails when focusing on a client project.
+A VA is working for a number of clients so you should not expect an immediate response.
+I always aim to get back to my clients within 24 hours.
+I say this to cover days I might be working at a clients office or focusing on a project but I always try to be quicker.

 How do you store all of my information securely?

 Even though a VA works from home they need to apply to the same legalities as a large company.
-You will need to trust them with passwords, credit card details and confidential business information so you will want to make sure that they have secure systems in place.
+You will need to trust them with passwords, credit card details and confidential business information.
+Therefore, you will want to make sure that they have secure systems in place.

 Want to find out more about me, take a look at my website www.helenporterpa.com.